 Another reason to consider Ubuntu as the best OS for programming is the support for AI.
 GPUs are responsible for many contemporary changes in the AI landscape.
 Presently, NVIDIA’s investments in CUDA on Linux aim at making the most of the capabilities of their latest graphics cards.
 Now, you can add graphics cards to Ubuntu by using conventional PCI slots on motherboards or through external Thunderbolt adapters.

 As a result, developers can add an array of hardware with higher processing capacity to small laptops.
 Also, developers could add high processing capacity hardware to larger rack-mounted form factors.
 You can also find Ubuntu as the best Linux distro for programming due to Kubeflow.
 Canonical developed Kubeflow in collaboration with Google.

-Kubeflow is a reliable solution for rapid creation of machine learning stacks with ease of composition, scalability, and portability.
-The most interesting highlight of Kubeflow is the simplification and speed of process for installation of AI tools and frameworks.
+Kubeflow is a reliable solution for the rapid creation of machine learning stacks with ease of composition, scalability, and portability.
+The most interesting highlight of Kubeflow is the simplification and speed of the process for the installation of AI tools and frameworks.
 Furthermore, Kubeflow also helps in easing the process of using GPGPUs from the house of NVIDIA.